 The Faculty in which you study will also keep records about you, including:

-- Details of your engagement with procedures (including academic appeals, mitigating circumstances, Fitness to Practise, leave of absence, academic misconduct procedures);
+- Details of your engagement with procedures (including academic appeals, mitigating circumstances, ‘fitness to practise’, ‘fitness to study’, ‘fitness to teach’, leave of absence, academic misconduct procedures);

 - Attendance and absence records;